Image

 • Be present well in advance for an explanation

 Together with a museum employee you walk to the bunker opposite the museum.
 In the bunker you will be taken into the conversations that were held there during the 2 most crucial days of the Georgian Uprising.
 Jetty Bakker also tells in a timeline her memories of the war on Texel and about her work for the Georgians.
 You will receive an explanatory handout in advance with a description of the dire circumstances in which the Georgian soldiers found themselves during those days.
-The 3D audio tour can be done in both Dutch and German.
+The 3D audio tour can be done in both Dutch, German and English.

 GROUPS